 Hopefully before you get to the point that you feel you need to drop your price, you’ve priced your house correctly to begin with.
 With the power of the internet, it’s extremely important to make sure you price your home accurately.
 These days, buyers are smarter and more well-informed than ever before.
 And if a buyer thinks a home is overpriced, they will most likely decide to look elsewhere.

 Comparative Market Analysis

-When you work with a real estate agent, they will provide you with a comparative market analysis (CMA) which is simply a compilation of the most recent sales in your area.
+When you work with a real estate agent, they will provide you with a comparative market analysis (CMA).
+This is simply a compilation of the most recent sales in your area.
 A CMA will factor in things such as home details, days on market, and the final sale price.

 Even if you are selling your home for sale by owner (FSBO), you can usually find a good estimate of your home’s value online.
-However, it’s okay to contact a few real estate agents and request a comparative market analysis (they are usually free).
+However, it’s okay to contact a few real estate agents and request a comparative market analysis.
+They are usually free.
 Be aware that you will be getting a lot of follow up calls from agents if you pursue this route.
-Additionally, it can sometimes make sense to hire a professional appraiser (which ranges from $300 – $1000) as they can provide you the true fair market value of your home.
+Additionally, it can sometimes make sense to hire a professional appraiser (which ranges from $300 – $1000).
+They can provide you the true fair market value of your home.

 If you do search for comps on your own, note that comparable properties should:

 - Be within one mile of your home – You want homes to be close to the home you are pricing because of external factors like proximity to stores, parks, schools, etc.

 - Have sold within the last 3 months – The market is always fluctuating.
 It’s better to compare your home that sold within a close time range to when you are pricing to mitigate the risk of not pricing your home accurately.